jsimnz/gotter/README.md

 ## How it works

 It uses the same syntax as `go get` so you should already be firmiliar with it.
 When you call `gotter get` it uses the go toolchain to download your package/repo into it's appropriate fully quantified name folder.
-Then creates a symlink between that and a defined `$WORKSPACE`, and finally (TODO), if possible updates the `git remote origin` of the package to use ssh so you can use your public key authentication.
+Then creates a symlink between that and a defined `$WORKSPACE`, and finally, if possible updates the `git remote origin` of the package to use ssh so you can use your public key authentication.

 ## Usage